Delfinistkata/hookah-culture/README.md

 1. Target Audience:

-         Our primary customer base includes:

    - Hookah Enthusiasts:

       Experienced users seeking premium products and unique flavors.

    - Beginners:

       Individuals entering the world of hookah,       requiring guidance and starter kits.

    - Hookah Lounge Owners:

       Business owners looking for bulk purchases and exclusive products.

 2. Customer Needs:

    - Quality Products:

       Customers seek top-notch hookahs, genuine accessories, and a diverse range of high-quality flavors.

    - Convenience:

       A user-friendly platform with easy navigation and secure transactions.

    - Expert Advice:

       Access to informative content and customer support for guidance on product selection and usage.

 [Back to top ⇧](#hookah-culture)